tbarbette/npf/README.md

 Network Performance Framework
 =============================

-Run performance tests on the Click Modular Router or its variants using configuration files much like Click's testies.
+Run performance tests on Network software using configuration files much like Click Modular Router's testies.

-Configuration files allows matrix parameters to try many combinations of variables for each test files and report performance results for each parameters.
+Testie files allow to define a matrix of parameters to try many combinations of variables for each test and report performance results and evolution for each line of the matrix.

-Finally, a graph will be made for each test showing the evolution of performances through commits.
+Finally, a graph will be built and statistical results computed for each test showing the evolution of performances through commits.

+Testie files are simple to write, and easy to share, as such we encourage users to make pull requests, especially to support more software through repo files and give a few examples testie for each of them.

 ###Dependencies
 This project needs python 3
+sudo pip3 install numpy
 sudo pip3 install -r requirements.txt

 ##Tools
 Three tools come with this performance framework :
-  * regression.py for advance regression tests on one repository
+  * regression.py for advance regression tests on one repository.
-  * watcher.py to watch one or multiple repositories for any new commit and e-mail output in case of change in performances due to the last commits
+  * watcher.py to watch one or multiple repositories for any new commit and e-mail results in case of change in performances due to the last commits.
-  * compare.py to compare one testie but accross multiple repository, mainly to compare how different branches/implementations behaves against each others
+  * compare.py to compare one testie but accross multiple repository, mainly to compare how different branches/implementations or even completely different software behave against each others.

 ###NPF Regressor

-Checkout or update a given repository (described in the repo folder), build Click, and launch the tests discribed in the tests directory.
-If the script was previously ran on older commits, it will make a comparison with last commits, showing a regression (or improvement) and will graph 8 old data.
+Checkout or update a given repository (described in the repo folder), build the software, and launch the tests discribed in the tests directory.
+If the script was previously ran on older commits, it will make a comparison with last commits, showing regression (or improvement) and will graph 8 old data.

 Example :
 ```bash